City of Coffs Harbour

-The City of Coffs Harbour (also known as the Coffs Harbour City Council) is a local government area in the mid north coast region of New South Wales, Australia.
+The City of Coffs Harbour (also known as the Coffs Harbour City Council) is a local government area in the Mid North Coast region of New South Wales, Australia.
 The area under administration is 1175 km2, expanded in 2004 to take in parts of the former Pristine Waters local government area.

 The administrative seat is located in Coffs Harbour; and the area is adjacent to the Pacific Highway, and the North Coast railway line.

-The Mayor of the City of Coffs Harbour is Paul Amos, an independent politician.
+The mayor of the City of Coffs Harbour is Nikki Williams, who is an Independent National politician.

 Towns and localities

 Towns and localities in the City of Coffs Harbour are listed below.